anikakash/anikakash/README.md

 **💼 Software Engineer @ [Strativ AB](https://strativ.se/)**
 🌍 Working with a Sweden-based team on scalable frontend solutions using React, TypeScript, and modern web technologies.

+**🎓 MSc in Automotive Software Engineering**
+📍 Chemnitz University of Technology — Germany.

 **🎓 BSc in Computer Science & Engineering**
 📍 Daffodil International University — Focused on Software Engineering and AI-related coursework.